 Medical devices to be approved in the US must meet the requirements of the Food and Drug Administration (FDA).
 HygCen also checks your product for FDA compliance.
 For this, the testing laboratory has to create an individual validation plan.
 Please order this separately for testing in accordance with EN ISO 17664.

 As a manufacturer, you are required to provide all necessary information for reprocessing.
 Staff members should be able to properly reprocess medical devices before each use using the instructions for use.
 EN ISO 17664 specifies how detailed the reprocessing process must be described in the instructions for use.
 HygCen validates your instructions for use according to EN ISO 17664 compliance and other standards, if applicable (eg EN ISO 10993 series on biocompatibility).
 In doing so, we check all available reprocessing processes.
 For example, the manual reprocessing by cleaning and disinfection, the mechanical reprocessing (thermal) and various sterilization processes (steam, H2O2, ethylene oxide (EO), formaldehyde, etc.).

 We will establish an individual validation plan for the reprocessing process of your instructions for use!

-Previously, the Medical Device Directive (Directive 93/42 / EWG) applied to medical devices and the Active Implantable Medical Device (Directive 90/385 / EWG) to active implantable medical devices.
+Previously, the Medical Device Regulation (Directive 93/42 / EWG) applied to medical devices and the Active Implantable Medical Device (Directive 90/385 / EWG) to active implantable medical devices.

 Currently, a significantly higher documentation effort for manufacturers is emerging.
 This applies especially to products with increased risk.
 Market surveillance authorities can determine, according to MDR, whether products are legally compliant.
 If no EU declaration of conformity has been issued, the declaration is incomplete or technically not documented, the medical device can be described as officially non-compliant.
 If the manufacturer does not restore compliance within the time limits, the medical device may be prohibited from entering the market.